 - Sexual behavior of a criminal nature

 If you do fail a background check for some reason, you may then request a background check report.
 In some cases, criminal records may show up when someone else committed the crime.
 There are many cases of identity theft and identity fraud which cause these mistakes.
 Usually, you can dispute these cases to wipe your record clean.
 On the other hand, if you do have a criminal record and would like to pass future background checks, a criminal record expungement could be extremely beneficial.
-To see if you qualify, take our free eligibility test, now with an added e-commerce option.
+To see if you qualify, take our free eligibility test..
 For more information, it’s best to consult a law firm experienced in such matters.